-Historian Richard W. Etulain is a specialist in history and literature of the American West, and the author of Thunder in the West: The Life and Legends of Billy the Kid (University of Oklahoma Press, 2020).
+Historian Richard W. Etulain is a specialist in history and literature of the American West, and the author of Thunder in the West: The Life and Legends of Billy the Kid.
 His book is one of several contributions by the press to unique scholarship about the American West, such as Jerry Enzler’s account of Jim Bridger and Brigham Young.

 How did Richard W. Etulain become fascinated with Billy the Kid?

 Soon after I arrived to teach at the University of New Mexico, I learned about Billy the Kid.
 My natal Pacific Northwest knew virtually nothing about Billy—in fact had hosted no demigods such as Billy, Wild Bill Hickok, Jesse James, or Calamity Jane.
 We knew about Lewis and Clark, the Oregon Trail, and Chief Joseph, among others, but not about gunslingers or outlaws like Billy the Kid.

 But Senor Billy was—and is—the most written-about New Mexican.
 My colleagues, students, and friends wanted to know what I thought about the Kid.

 So, in the 1980s, I went to work to find out who this daring desperado was.
 Over the next couple of decades, I examined the major books on Billy, visited manuscript archives, read a few novels, and watched several films.
 I sometimes even included a lecture on Billy in my western history and literature courses.
 For me, the Billy the Kid fascination had sprouted–and was close to blooming.

 How did Richard W. Etulain prepare to write Thunder in the West?